Ecoatex

 Strategic Advisors

-Ecoatex is supported by advisors Stacy Chick, Sean Cook, Dr. Gajanan Bhat, Dr. Jaap Schut, and Dr. Chris Cornelison, providing guidance in product development, market entry, and commercialization of renewable materials.
+Ecoatex is supported by advisors Stacy Chick, Sean Cook, Dr. Sanjay Wahal, Dr. Jaap Schut, and Dr. Chris Cornelison, providing guidance in product development, market entry, and commercialization of renewable materials.

 Go-To-Market Strategy

-Ecoatex’s go-to-market strategy follows a staged approach to commercialize its advanced cellulose materials platform.
+Ecoatex’s go-to-market strategy follows a staged approach to commercialize its engineered cellulose materials platform.

 Near-Term Focus